The 2-character theory of finite 2-groups: The 2-characters for finite 2-groups

 By the commutative diagram \eqref{diag_pants_two_way}, this map is also equal to the one rendering the following diagram commutative for all $u \in \CV$: \be \xymatrix@C=5em{ \int_{v \in \CV} \CV(v,h \odot v) \otimes \int_{w \in \CW} \CV(w,k \odot w) \ar@{-->}[r] \ar[d]_{\tau_u \otimes \tau_u} & \int_{v \in \CV} \CV(v,(h \otimes k) \odot v) \ar[d]^{\tau_u} \\ \CV(u,h \odot u) \otimes \CV(u,k \odot u) \ar[d]_{1 \otimes (h \odot -)} & \CV(u,(h \otimes k) \odot u) \ar[d]^{\simeq} \\ \CV(u,h \odot u) \otimes \CV(h \odot u,h \odot (k \odot u)) \ar[r]^-{\circ} \ar[r] & \CV(u,h \odot (k \odot u)) } \ee It is not hard to see that this is the same as \eqref{diag_lax_monoidal_chi_V} if $\CV$ is replaced by $\CV^\op$.
 Hence, the Lagrangian algebra structure on the 2-character $\chi_{\CV^\op}$ obtained in Theorem \ref{thm_2-character_Lagrangian_algebra} coincides with the intuition from the TQFT point of view.

 As a special case, when $\CG = G$ is an ordinary group, the (non-extended) TQFT $Z_\CV$ should be a homotopy quantum field theory (HQFT) in the sense of Turaev \cite{Tur99,Tur10}.
 Turaev also showed that a 2D HQFT is determined by its values on the circles with different holonomies, which form a crossed Frobenius $G$-algebra, that is, a commutative Frobenius algebra in $\FZ_1(\vect_G)$ (see \cite{PT08,Por07} for a generalization to HQFTs with the target space modeled by crossed modules).
-By \cite{Dav10a}, the Lagrangian algebras in $\FZ_1(\vect_G)$ are classified by pairs $(H,[\omega])$, where $H \subseteq G$ is a subgroup and $[\omega] \in H^2(H;\bk^\times)$ is a 2-cohomology class.
+A 3-dimensional generalization can be found in \cite{SV23}.
+By \cite{Dav10a}, the Lagrangian algebras in $\FZ_1(\vect_G)$ are classified by pairs $(H,[\omega])$ up to conjugation, where $H \subseteq G$ is a subgroup and $[\omega] \in H^2(H;\bk^\times)$ is a 2-cohomology class.
 The HQFTs corresponding to these Lagrangian algebras are called ``cohomological HQFTs'' by Turaev. \end{rem}

 \begin{rem} In a 2D open-closed TQFT or CFT, the \emph{open-closed duality} \cite{MS06,RFFS07,KR09} states that the closed string algebra is the full center of the open string algebra.
 Here the open string algebra and the closed string algebra are the values of the quantum field theory on the open string (interval) $[0,1]$ and the closed string (circle) $S^1$, respectively.
 The boundary-bulk relation in topological orders \cite{KWZ15,KWZ17} can also be viewed as a variant of the open-closed duality.